BillEDEV40/starter-pete-thinkful-portfolio/README_NEW.md

 # Project Description
-This project is to redesing the
+This project is to redesing the Pete Thinkful page.
+The new layout will feature moving so a more readble page relying most only flexbox containers which allows for more of a horizontal layout versus the current vertical based layout.

 # Project Tradeoffs

 # AI Use Justification